 - The writer has failed to cite a source for any of the ideas or facts.

-Use a standard form of citation such as the MLA (Modern Language Association) CMOS (Chicago Manual of Style.
+Use a standard form of citation such as the MLA (Modern Language Association) Chicago Manual (Chicago Manual of Style.
 See Citing Sources (Style Manual list.)

 The purpose of an in-text citation is to refer the reader to the works-cited list at the end of your paper.
 In-text citations are also called parenthetical references because they are enclosed in parentheses.
-Place in-text citations immediately after the borrowed information, usually at the end of a sentence before the final period.
-(Lepore).
+Place in-text citations immediately after the borrowed information, usually at the end of a sentence before the final period (Lepore).
+(Red it used here to draw attention to the in-text placement.)

 How will my instructor know if I have "borrowed" work?

-During the semester an instructor sees several samples of student work.
+During the semester an instructor sees several samples of a student's work.
 If an assignment appears to be an atypical example of a particular student's work, the instructor can conduct a search or ask the student to do the assignment in class.

 Know your school's policy / punishment for plagiarism.